pavoooo/react-todos/README.md

-# react-todos
+## react-todos

-A small pure react application
+> A small pure react application without depend on other libraries, such as redux and son on